The Fibre Garden : Dyes

 $5.83 – $23.85 Select options

+This is a blend of NATURALLY-SOURCED Tannin, usually from Quebracho and Sumac, possibly others.
+It will leave your plant fibres or fabrics a soft red-brown base colour before using other dyes.
 Used mainly on as a MORDANT on cellulose fibres such as cotton, usually in combination with Alum.
 TO USE: weigh dry fibre.
-Calculate mordant required at 15% WOF (weight of fibre) each of Tannic Acid and Alum.
+Calculate mordant required at 15 to 20%% WOF (weight of fibre) each of Tannic Acid and Alum.
 Weigh mordants and dissolve in hot water in separate plastic or non-reactive containers.
 Add wetted fibre to Alum solution and soak for 12 to 24 hours.
 Rinse and place in Tannic Acid solution for 12 to 24 hours.
 Rinse again and place back in Alum solution for 12 to 24 hours.
 Wash and rinse well, then dye or dry for later use.
 Spent mordant solution may be safely disposed of down the drain (except for septic systems).
 It also may be poured around garden plants that prefer acidic soil conditions.
 CAUTION: wear a mask when handling powders.
-Wear gloves when using tannic acid, particularly when rinsing or handling wet yarns as it can cause skin burns or irritation.
+Wear gloves when using tannins, particularly when rinsing or handling wet yarns as they can cause skin irritation and staining.

 Sometimes called Thiox.
 Used in the INDIGO VAT dye process, thiox removes oxygen from the vat solution, allowing the indigo to work its magic.
 Thiox is also a colour remover, and is used for that purpose in discharge dyeing, to create white patterns on a coloured background.
 TO USE: Follow the specific indigo vat recipe, for amounts and timing.
 Dispose of spent dyebath in the usual way, most likely down the drain.
 Thiourea dioxide has a shelf life but it's longer than some things you read might indicate.
 If the powder has a distinctive yellow look, it has probably oxidized to some degree and may no longer be effective.
 Store in a cool, dry place out of the light i.e. in a cupboard in the house, not out in the garage.
 CAUTION: Should be done OUTDOORS ONLY or with excellent ventilation.
 Avoid breathing fumes.
 Wear a mask when handling powders.
 Wear gloves.